Alternative Strategies for Discussion Boards

 As you revise your current discussion prompts, consider how students have replied and engaged with each other in the past.
 Discussions should only be included in the course when there is a discussion to be had.
 Consider:

-• Does the prompt provided naturally lead students to discuss an idea?
+• Does the prompt naturally lead students to discuss an idea?

 • Can the question be answered with a yes or no?